EvaPanou/Applied-Bioinformatics-Thesis/[06] LitReview/README.md

 ## Literature Review of 3 Similar Papers

-The 3 Papers chosen for this are the:
+The 3 Papers chosen for this are the following, which are also included, in the dame numerical order, in pdf format within this folder:
 1.	**Chowdhury et al, 2023:** *Drought‑responsive genes in tomato: meta‑analysis of gene expression using machine learning*
 2.	**Mishra et al, 2022:** *Longitudinal multi‑omics analysis identifies early blood‑based predictors of anti‑TNF therapy response in inflammatory bowel disease*
 3.	**Lefol et al, 2023:** *TiSA: TimeSeriesAnalysis––a pipeline for the analysisof longitudinal transcriptomics data*